 This technology employs quantitative methods to simultaneously measure abnormal eye and head movements.
-It can enable diagnosis of oculomotor and vestibular degeneration and can be used to determine the severity of brain injury or degeneration caused by concussions, tauopathies, and other neurodegenerative disorders.
+The technology utilizes quantitative assessment of head tremor by collecting data on rapid saccadic eye movements.
+Consequently, the technology can enable the diagnosis of oculomotor and vestibular degeneration and can be used to determine the severity of brain injury or degeneration caused by concussions, tauopathies, and other neurodegenerative disorders.

 This technology has been validated in a case-control study using human subjects with a history of brain injury.